jreyesr/websockets_tests/README.md

 1. Follow the instructions for test6.
 1. You will not need to type commands.
 You will find two buttons for starting and stopping the data collection.

+## test8

+This example adds a sensor which sends multiple data fields at once (maybe a 3-axis accelerometer?).
+Also, sensors now send a timestamp with their messages.

+1. Follow the instructions for test7.